-Grandma's old fashioned Christmas cake recipes offer a tasty alternative to traditional Christmas fruitcakes.
-Holiday get-togethers are made extra special with delicious party cakes such as these, especially when they're homemade and beautifully decorated for the festivities.
+Grandma's old fashioned Christmas cake recipes offer a delicious alternative to traditional Christmas fruitcakes.
+Your Holiday get-togethers are made extra special with delicious party cakes such as these, especially when they're homemade and beautifully decorated for the festivities.

 These festive dessert cakes are perfect for serving to guests on any special occasion, not just at Christmas.
 Make one of these old fashioned layer cakes today and delight your friends and family.